NoahCrawfish/sudoku-solver/README.md

   - Incrementally removes numbers while:
     - Re-running the solver to verify uniqueness
     - Rejecting removals that introduce multiple solutions
+  - "Easy", "Medium", or "Hard" difficulty determines how many numbers are removed

 ## Controls